Rugby: Former All Black stalwart Adam Thomson rushed to hospital with mystery illness

 By Eduan Roos

-Former All Black and Otago stalwart Adam Thomson has spent over a week in a Japanese hospital with medical specialists still unable to determine the cause of his "excruciating pain".
+Former All Black and Otago stalwart Adam Thomson has spent at least a week in a Japanese hospital with medical specialists unable to determine the cause of his "excruciating pain".

 The 35-year-old has been unable to walk due to the mystery illness and admits it will be a long road to recovery.

-According to his partner, reality TV star Jessie Gurunathan, Thompson has spent more than a week in the Tsukuba Memorial hospital in Tokyo with a yet-to-be diagnosed illness, causing the player nicknamed "BFG" and "Wooly Mammoth" due to his size "excruciating pain".
+Thompson was admitted to the Tsukuba Memorial hospital in Tokyo with a yet-to-be diagnosed illness, causing the player nicknamed "BFG" and "Wooly Mammoth" due to his size "excruciating pain".

 The flanker, who represented the All Blacks in 29 tests between 2008 and 2012, was hospitalised after being rushed to A&E in the middle of the night.

-In a post on Instagram, Gurunathan described it as "one hell of an ordeal" and "the biggest fright".
+In an Instagram post on Friday, Thomson's partner, reality TV star Jessie Gurunathan, described it as "one hell of an ordeal" and "the biggest fright".

-"Christmas this year so far has been mostly spent in hospital with the BFG giving me the biggest fright in the 6 years we've been doing life together," she wrote.
+"Christmas this year so far has been mostly spent in hospital with the BFG giving me the biggest fright in the 6 years we've been doing life together," she wrote on Friday.

 "A few nights ago I had to rush him to A&E in the middle of the night & it's been one hell of an ordeal.